Behind the Design

-As the developers of a machining process, turning wood based
+As the developers of a machining process, turning wood-based

 materials flexible, we want to open new ways and possibilities for wooden panels to be used.
-We strive to merge their exceptional functional abilities with a distinctive, honest and elegant appearing.
-Flexibility, transparency and lightness are not only functional but also esthetical and emotional attributes applying to dukta - flexible wood.
+We strive to merge their exceptional functional abilities with a distinctive, honest and elegant appearance.
+Flexibility, transparency and lightness are not only functional but also esthetical and emotional attributes applying to dukta flexible wood.
 Even today, it’s still amazing for us to see, the way the incisions allow the wood to

 bend without breaking.